HishamAhmed2/ProbAtlas3D/README.md

 3. **`gui.py`**:
    Includes the implementation of the **Graphical User Interface (GUI)**, which allows users to:
-   - Change the color of brain structures.
-   - Reset the camera view.
-   - Load different files.

 4. **`navigator_main.py`**:
    The main script that initializes and launches the application.